apache/griffin/griffin-doc/userguide.md

-# Griffin User Guide
+# Apache Griffin User Guide

 ## 1 Introduction & Access

-- Griffin is an open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context.
+- Apache Griffin is an open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context.
 - Users will primarily access this application from a PC.

 ## 2 Procedures